Curriculum Notes Year 9

 Head of Department: Mr Ahmed Afana

-ICT and Computing includes these interrelated elements:
+The computing curriculum includes these interrelated elements:

 • Information Technology (IT) covers the purposeful creation and application of digital